Arlentin/Xbox-BLE-to-USB-Nintendo-Switch-Controller-Adapter/README.md

 The Switch sends vibration instructions as 10-byte packets containing frequency and amplitude bands.
 Because the Xbox grip motors are strong, the haptic intensities are scaled:
 * **Intensity Scale**: Grip motor strength is capped at `4%` by default (adjustable via `#define XBOX_RUMBLE_INTENSITY_SCALE` in `XboxBLE.h`).
 * **Deadzone**: Any combined strength value below `2%` is forced to `0%` to ensure instant rumble cutoffs.

+---

+## 🐛 Known Bugs & Limitations

+1. **Button Remapping**: You cannot use the Nintendo Switch system settings to remap the controller buttons.
+If you want to change the layout, you must edit the button mappings directly in `XboxBLE.h` and re-flash the Arduino.
+2. **PC Stick Compatibility**: The left analog stick does not work if you connect the Arduino to a computer (e.g., for testing).
+However, it works fine on the Nintendo Switch itself.
+3. **Inconsistent Settings Menu Rumble**: If you spam-click the vibration test option in the Switch's controller settings menu, the rumble duration can feel inconsistent.
+This has only been noticed inside the system settings test screen; rumble behaves normally during actual gameplay.
+4. **No Battery Status**: The Switch does not display the actual battery percentage of the Xbox controller (it will always show a full battery icon).
+5. **No Gyro/Motion Control**: Gyroscope and motion controls are not supported (this is a hardware limitation of the Xbox controller itself, which lacks a gyroscope).
+6. **Tested Hardware**: This project has only been tested using an **Xbox Series S/X controller**, an **Arduino Nano 33 BLE Sense**, and a **Nintendo Switch 2** console.
+Other hardware revisions or controllers are untested.